 Malta’s theatre history – a state of play

-We are all in agreement that Simone Spiteri’s seminal work Appuntamenti was a game-changer on the Maltese theatre scene.
+We are all in agreement that Simone Spiteri’s seminal work Appuntamenti was a game-changer for Malta’s theatre history

 Only… was it, really?

 It certainly opened up the gates for potential change.
 It gave Maltese theatre practitioners a hint of a new direction that could be taken by homegrown productions.

 And it offered Maltese theatre goers a glimpse of a style of script that was certainly not common on our stages, in whichever language, throughout Malta’s theatre history.

 All the above is the very definition of a game-changer.

 Whether we actually took the hint and changed the game, is a totally different debate.

 Since 2009, Malta’s theatre history has pretty much undergone a revolution.
 We get to enjoy a locally-produced (albeit not necessarily locally-scripted) theatre piece almost every week.
 During high season, we have more than one theatre event per week to choose from, which does not make theatre companies happy – understandably – but which can be seen as a positive sign of a busy theatre scene.